Maximal GW amplitude from bubble collisions in supercooled phase transitions: Discussion and conclusion

 The physical origin is simple.
 In a strongly supercooled transition the characteristic bubble size at percolation is $\mathcal{O}(H_*^{-1})$ irrespective of the nucleation profile, fixing both the time/length scales sourcing tensor modes and the available energy density $\sim \kappa_*\alpha_*\rho_{\rm tot}\propto \kappa_*\alpha_* H_*^2$.
 Consequently, the GW amplitude scales solely as a power of $H_*$ (modulo the trivial factor $(\kappa_*\alpha_*)^2$ and $G$), and the spectrum peaks at $k\sim H_*$, i.e., $k/\tilde{\beta}=\mathcal{O}(1)$ when $\tilde{\beta}/\tilde{H}_*=\mathcal{O}(1)$.

-Our analytic expressions also permit controlled expansions—large/small $k$ and the flat-spacetime limit—by expanding the integrands in the relevant small parameters.
-These analyses, together with the full derivation for the full analytic formula, are presented in a companion paper~\cite{companion}.
+Our analytic expressions also permit controlled expansions, such as large/small $k$ and the Minkowski limit, by expanding the integrands in the relevant small parameters.
+These analyses, together with the full derivation for the full analytic formula, are presented in a companion paper~\cite{Yamada:2025cfr}.